 Globs of toothpaste, a spritz of hairspray, and fingerprints all end up on your mirrors no matter how hard you try.
 If you soak a cotton pad in rubbing alcohol and dab away at the problem areas on your mirror before you attempt to wipe the whole mirror clean, you will prevent spots of gunk from turning into streaks.
 Think of this like spot-cleaning laundry before you put it in the washer.
 This first step is a huge time-saver when it comes time to wipe the whole surface of the mirror.

+Yes, you can use vinegar to clean mirrors.
 Store-bought cleaners are designed to be an all-in-one solution to your mirror streak problems, but nothing really beats the homemade mixture of equal parts distilled white vinegar and distilled water.
 Besides, pre-mixed cleaners contain too much soap, and soap equals streaks.
 Mix the two liquids in a spray bottle, give it a shake, and you’re ready to clean.
 Spray the mixture on a microfiber cloth rather than on the mirror and make your way down the length of the mirror.
 It is best to start in an upper corner and zig-zag your way down to the other corner, making large s-shaped motions so you don’t miss any spots.
 If you miss a few spots, start over in the top corner and repeat the process.
 Some really dirty mirrors will need more than one wipe.

 Believe it or not, newspaper, coffee filters, and paper towels do not make good mirror cleaners anymore.
 Any of those applicators can leave lint, dust, or newsprint residue on your mirror and, thus, make your job much harder than it needs to be.
 Save your paper products for sopping up spills and invest in some high-quality microfiber cloths.
 The thin ones are the best for cleaning mirrors and glass because they won’t hold as much lint and particles as the thicker versions.
 Fold the cloth into quarters so you can unfold it and have four clean surfaces to work with as you go.